OUghTMS/project-canvas/README.md

 # Canvas 🎨

 Canvas is a simple program for drawing lines and rectangles, with the ability to colorize elements in different colors.
+HTML Canvas usage was restricted by task rules.

 ## 👨‍💻Stack